CyberFlameGO/svnpython/Doc/library/pprint.rst

 If the formatted structures include objects which are not fundamental Python types, the representation may not be loadable.
-This may be the case if objects such as files, sockets, classes, or instances are included, as well as many other built-in objects which are not representable as Python constants.
+This may be the case if objects such as files, sockets, classes, or instances are included, as well as many other builtin objects which are not representable as Python constants.

 The formatted representation keeps objects on a single line if it can, and breaks them onto multiple lines if they don't fit within the allowed width.